jsnjack/hugo-changelog-theme/README.md

 ```
 [params]
     customCSS = ["css/styles.css"]  # List of css files to include on the website.
 Relative to the static/ folder
+    customJS = ["js/script.js"]     # List of js files to include on the website.
+Relative to the static/ folder
 ```

 # Development